jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Protection-Package/Introduction/Restrictions.md

 You shall pay attention to some constraint conditions in use of Anti-DDoS Protection Package.

 ## Capability limit of package
-At present, only support IP protection in cn-north-1 and cn-east-2;
+At present, only support IP protection in cn-north-1, cn-east-2 and cn-east-1;

-The maximum protection capability of North China is 50G, and the East China is 30G;
+The maximum protection capability of North China is 50G, the East China is 30G and Suqian is 10G;

 Protection is provided only for the users with Public IP in JD Cloud, such as virtual machine, load balancer;